 - Enrollment in new community resources, such as public housing and Head Start (39% vs. 24%)

 - Parental employment

 2 in 5 children live in a low income family.

-Low income families are more at risk of unmet social needs, such as Homelessness, Foode Insecurity and Low Education.
+Low-income families are more at risk of unmet social needs, such as homelessness, food insecurity and low education.

 Unmet social needs are associated with poor health outcomes and high healthcare utilization.

-The developing brains of children make them particularly vulnerable and making early childhood a critical window for intervention.
+The developing brains of children make them particularly vulnerable, making early childhood a critical window for intervention.

-Fortunately 90% of children have access to primary care and Well Child Visits are an optimal point of intervention.
+Fortunately, 90% of children have access to primary care so Well Child Visits are an optimal point of intervention.